-Answer: The College in the High School program allows students in grades 11-12 to concurrently enroll in high school and college to earn both high school and college credits.
+The College in the High School program allows students in grades 10-12 the opportunity to earn high school credit and college credit in a high school setting. to earn both high school and college credits.
 These courses are offered within the high school and taught by high school teachers who have been trained and approved in the program by the sponsoring college or university.
-Students within the program are enrolled in the college or university and are responsible for paying the tuition for the course.
-The cost will vary with each college or university.
+If the student chooses to earn the college credit, s/he is responsible for enrolling in the college course and paying any required tuition fees, per the college's rate, which may vary depending on the college.
+Students who qualify for free or reduced lunch may be eligible for a state-funded subsidy, per rules listed in WAC 392-725-325.